 Yun-Shiuan Chuang, Hsin-Yi Hung, Edwinn Gamborino, Joshua Oon Soo Goh, Tsung-Ren Huang, Yu-Ling Chang, Su-Ling Yeh, Li-Chen Fu, Member, IEEE

 Abstract— Human social interactions are laden with behavioral preferences that stem from hidden social network representations.
-In this study, we applied an artificial neural network with machine theory of mind (ToMnet+) to learn and predict social preferences based on implicit information from the way agents and social targets behaviorally interact.
+In this study, we applied an artificial neural network with machine theory of mind (ToMnet+) to learn and predict social preferences based on implicit information from the way agents and social targets interact behaviorally.
 Our findings have implications for machine applications that seek to infer hidden information structures solely from third-person observation of behaviors.
-We consider that social machines with such ability would have enhanced ability for more naturalistic human-machine interactions.
+We consider that social machines with such an ability would have an enhanced potential for more naturalistic human-machine interactions.

 INTRODUCTION